 The following documents will be maintained by the district for three years after the current school year or longer, in the event of an unresolved audit(s). until the audit(s) has been completed:

-- All currently approved and denied confidential applications for free and reduced price meals or free milk, all current direct certification documents, eligibility verification documents and school membership or enrollment lists;
+1. All currently approved and denied confidential applications for free and reduced-price meals or free milk, all current direct certification documents, eligibility verification documents and school membership or enrollment lists;

-- Internal program monitoring documents for NSLP, SBP afterschool meals, CACFP and SFSP.
+8. Internal program monitoring documents for NSLP, SBP afterschool snacks, CACFP and SFSP.